 The initial club has now multiplied to eight by other local churches replicating the idea and another three scheduled to open this year.
 Further, it is also a classic example of a ‘Messy’ process because the multiplication was not at all planned.
 It seems that the Spirit of God used the initial club to inspire others- a true case of ‘Organic Emergence’!

-- Has already multiplied from one to eight
+- Has already multiplied from one to twelve

 - This is an example of Multiplication by cloning.